 - PRIMA, our food production system, helps our managers to accurately plan a menu and provide the kitchen staff with exact portion sizes and additional guidelines for reducing waste.
 It also tracks overproduction and then automatically adjusts menu forecasting the next time that item and menu mix are produced.

-- Our “tray inconvenience” program in the residential dining halls, in which we moved dining trays to the back of the dining hall, leads to less food being wasted and fewer dishes being put through the wash cycle.
+- Our “tray inconvenience” program in the residential dining halls leads to less food being wasted and fewer dishes being put through the wash cycle.

 - We purchase Green Seal-certified cleaning products, SCA one-napkin-at-a-time dispensers, and Earth Plus napkins that are made from 100 percent post-consumer material.

-- We offer reusable coffee mug discounts at all cafes and sell reusable water bottles at all retail locations.
+- We offer reusable coffee mug discounts at all cafes and sell reusable water bottles at some retail locations.

 - Paper purchased for our offices is made from recycled materials.